conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 So the two things I mentioned:

-1. Deep Sleep for ESP32CAM instead of constant looping (look into Adafruit Sleepydog)
+1. Deep Sleep for ESP32CAM instead of constant looping (look into ESP32 Deep Sleep)
 2. Bidirectional communication between boards

 ## Debugging

 1. You might face an issue where the speaker doesn't play, make sure to buy a proper mp3 player and format it in FAT32.
 Some cheaply made mp3 players may come in the box broken
+2. Also try grounding IO2 as this is for play next and I found by doing this when the mp3 player is powered on that it plays the file and you don't need to do it again.
+This is only for new mp3 players.
-2. Adafruit Feather M0, may at times become unseen by a MACOS, unsure as to what this issue is, even when putting it into bootloader mode.
+3. Adafruit Feather M0, may at times become unseen by a MACOS, unsure as to what this issue is, even when putting it into bootloader mode.
 What I found is usually when I just leave it alone for a bit it'll be findable again, restarting your computer, and also on a Linux computer it never has this issue.
-3. Also the DEV EUI/APP KEY, are specific to my gateway, so make sure to change these values in your program.
+4. Also the DEV EUI/APP KEY, are specific to my gateway, so make sure to change these values in your program.